NASWA-OpenUI/DUA-VLM-POC/README.md

   ""disaster_explanation"": ""The image depicts a scene with houses engulfed in flames, indicating a fire disaster.
 The flames are visible, and the structures are in a state of destruction, which is characteristic of a fire disaster.""
 }
 ```
 ---

+## Latest Version

+### 0.05
+* Tests are specified in json now
+* Tests specify a prompt that can be run against multiple images, against multiple criteria

+---

 ## To-do
 * Model/prompt testing